jpeiler97/react-spring-animations/README.md

 # React Spring Animations (React Native)

-Animation Demos to practice React Native animation using React Spring
+Animation Demos to practice React Native animation using React Spring.
+Currently only tested for React Native on web.

 ## Features (so far)